 Most important, when there is a change in the Code, the prior regulations for that section may become obsolete and inconsistent with the current Code provisions.
 The process to write and adopt revised regulations takes a considerable amount of time.
 The tax databases do a very good job of alerting the researcher to these inconsistencies with "Caution" notations.
 If you identify a regulation in some other source, check that it is consistent with the current code provision before relying on it.

 2. Administrative Publications

-Internal Revenue Bulletin (IRB) (Tax Collection Doc.
-T22.23), published weekly, is used by tax researchers and practitioners to monitor regulations and other Treasury pronouncements.
+Internal Revenue Bulletin (IRB) (online in HeinOnline (PDF), WestlawNext and Lexis Advance, and free on the IRS website), published weekly, is used by tax researchers and practitioners to monitor regulations and other Treasury pronouncements.
 The IRB includes Revenue Rulings, Revenue Procedures, Treasury Decisions, IRS notices and News Releases, and acquiescence or non-acquiescence in court decisions (AODs).
 All stages of activity for regulations are also tracked in the Federal Register.
 From 1954 to 2008, the IRB was also cumulated into the Cumulative Bulletin (CB) (Tax Collection Doc.
 T22.25) twice a year.

 As evidence of their significance, the IRS also provides advance notice of some administrative materials, even before publication in the IRB and the Federal Register.
-See Advance Notice for Tax Professionals and the IRS Advance Releases database on LexisNexis (FEDTAX;HOTIRS).
-The IRS GuideWire service provides subscribers with email alerts of these releases.
+See Advance Notice for Tax Professionals.

 Following are descriptions of the most important IRS documents and where to locate them.
 Although not as authoritative as regulations, these materials provide important additional guidance on what taxpayers can expect the IRS to do.